carpentries/lesson-development-training/episodes/15-narrative.md

 Looking back at one of the exercises you designed before: what examples could you include in your narrative to teach learners the skills they will need to apply to complete the formative assessments you have designed?

+Examples:
+In the Software Carpentry Plotting and Programming with Python Lesson:
+Exercise to load and inspect americas csv -> In the lesson, load the oceania data table and explore the values with a few different functions.
+In the Python Interactive Data Visualization Lesson in the Incubator:
+Exercise to find the correct widget (a slider widget) for an action and modify the script to use it -> In the lesson the instructor introduces the cheatsheet and documentation and then creates a dropdown widget for the application.

 Outline one of these examples in your episode file.